Protected: INTERVIEW

 Gilles Deleuze, a prominent French philosopher of the 20th century, is celebrated for his innovative ideas that challenge traditional philosophical frameworks.
 His work spans a…

-Socrates, the ancient Greek philosopher, is often regarded as one of the founding figures of Western philosophy.
-His method of inquiry, known as the Socratic…
+Baruch Spinoza, a 17th-century Dutch philosopher, is often regarded as one of the most significant figures in Western philosophy.
+His work laid the groundwork for…

 Jürgen Habermas, a towering figure in contemporary philosophy and social theory, has profoundly influenced the fields of sociology, political theory, and communication studies.
 Born in…